tibbsm/tabs-to-text/README.md

 # Tabs to text

-Chrome extension to copy all open tab info to your clipboard.
+This Chrome extension allows you to quickly copy information from all open tabs to your clipboard.

 Uses manifest v3.